An excellent HVAC website does more than list your services and contact information; it builds visceral trust with your future customers.

 CSS

-While HTML tags suggest things like bolded text, the CSS code instructs the browser on what that will look like on the website’s front end.
+Cascading Style Sheets (CSS) is code that instructs a browser on how to display HTML.
+While HTML tags suggest things like bolded text, the CSS code instructs the browser on how that will appear on the website’s front end.

 CSS references what designers call rules.

 A CSS rule contains three parts: a selector, a property, and a value.
+More advanced CSS mechanisms, such as inline link CSS and internal CSS, always play a role alongside CSS rules.

 JavaScript

+JavaScript is a code language that provides interactivity to websites.
 When combined, HTML and CSS can formulate a custom webpage, but without JavaScript, it will remain static (it won’t move).

+The code in JavaScript makes a webpage respond to user events, such as hovering, clicking, or entering commands.
 JavaScript can be an asset to website design or a hindrance if misused.

 Schema Markup

-Schema.org or Schema Markup is a vocabulary of semantically related tags inserted into HTML to help Google interpret the page.
+Schema.org, also known as Schema Markup, is a vocabulary of semantically related tags inserted into HTML to help Google better interpret the page.

 Schema is fundamental to SEO and is perhaps the most critical optimization element of a website’s codebase.

-Since schema comes from search engines’ instructions, we know that Google considers it when pages are crawled, indexed, and ranked.
+Since schemas originate from search engines’ instructions, we know that Google considers them when pages are crawled, indexed, and ranked.

 Mobile Design

 Most of your leads will find your website through a phone or another mobile device.
+With this in mind, focus on mobile design elements that encourage more conversions.

 For example, a mobile design should feature a clickable number so users can quickly call your office.